elefevre/elements-of-unit-testing-style/README.md

         assertThat(messages).isEmpty();
     }

-I am very much against this technique, as it makes a lot less clear what is being tested, and what might actually break.
+I am very much opposed to this technique, as it makes a lot less clear what is being tested, and what might actually break.
 My preference goes to duplicating code.
 If it seems too painful to do so, then it is probably a sign that production code should be refactored.
 Only at the last resort would I start to factorize initialization code into a separate methods.
 Never would I call another test.

 Reduce reliance on setup/teardown methods